ephiot/collection2openapi/README.md

 ```bash
 $ node index.js -t insomnia -c [path to collection.json] -io [path to insomnia options json] -so [path to output options JSON (for debug)] -o [path to output OpenAPI JSON as result]
 ```

+## TODO:
+- Better architecture
+- Extract convertion logic to modules (for future expansions, e.g. another format to convert)
+- Release as a NPM package